 Zachary Wang served as our Chief Executive Office and Chairman of our Board of Directors since August 2021.
 Mr. Wang founded Ascan Investments ("Ascan"), a New York-based single-family office and investment firm, in January 2020, where he acts as Founder and CEO.
 With Ascan, Mr. Wang focuses on high growth investments in the technology, real estate, and healthcare industries globally.
 Prior to Ascan, Mr. Wang was the Director of Investments, US Fund at Alpha Square Group, a New York based family office where he led investments in mid and late-stage private technology companies in the US and Asia from 2017 - 2019.
-During his tenure at Alpha Square, Mr. Wang's investments include but are not limited to Digital Ocean (NYSE: DOCN), SoFi (NASDAQ: SOFI), Boxed (SPAC acquisition announced in 2021 at \$900m valuation), and NetSkope (Last raised Series H financing at \$7.5bn valuation).
+During his tenure at Alpha Square, Mr. Wang's investments include but are not limited to Digital Ocean (NYSE: DOCN), SoFi (NASDAQ: SOFI), Boxed (NYSE: BOXD) (SPAC acquisition completed in 2021 at \$900m valuation), Netskope (last raised Series H financing at \$7.5bn valuation) and TradeShift (recently raised pre-IPO financing at \$2.7bn valuation).
 In 2016, Mr. Wang worked at ZZ Ventures, a prominent Chinese asset manager based in Silicon Valley, where he helped launch of the firm's venture investment platform and make the fund's first investments in companies such as Ripple Labs and Addepar.
-Mr. Wang has also held positions with several prominent financial institutions and financial services firms, including techfocused growth and buyout private equity fund Rho Ventures, the FinTech investment banking division of Macquarie Group, M&A management consulting at Ernst & Young, and corporate development at PNC Bank.
+Mr. Wang has also held positions with several prominent financial institutions and financial services firms, including tech-focused growth and buyout private equity fund Rho Ventures, the FinTech investment banking division of Macquarie Group, M&A management consulting at Ernst & Young, and corporate development at PNC Bank.
 He received his MBA from Columbia Business School and a Bachelors in Finance from Ohio State University.
 We believe Mr. Wang is well qualified to serve as our Chief Executive Officer and Chairman of our Board of Directors due to his extensive experience in evaluating and investing in technology companies in the US, Europe and Asia.